-Despite its excessively (well, to my taste) long name, the new Frederique Constant Vintage Rally Healey automatic chronograph watch makes an impression of a very well-designed accessory.
-While I wouldn’t call it ‘revolutionary’ or ‘groundbreaking’, it successfully combines standard elements of design into a very attractive time measuring device.
-Oh, some purists would probably wince a little at the way they use gold-plating to make a stainless steel body look dressier, but I find nothing wrong with it: for those on a tight budget, a gold-plated watch is an excellent choice.
+Despite its excessively (well, to my taste) long name, the Frederique Constant Vintage Rally Healey collection makes an impression of a well-designed accessory.
+While I wouldn’t call it ‘revolutionary’ or ‘groundbreaking’, this homage to the legendary Austin-Healey 3000 successfully combines standard elements of design into an attractive time measuring device.
+Purists would probably wince a little at the way they use gold-plating to make a stainless steel body look dressier, but I find nothing wrong with it: for those on a tight budget, a gold-plated watch is an excellent choice.

-As I have already stated, the gold-plated model looks dressy and elegant, while the version in stainless steel (which I feel to be more versatile) is very sporty thanks to a nice mix of polished steel, silver-toned dial and black “oxydized” hands that, together with applied hour markers sporting the same finish, looks very contrast and easily readable in almost any lighting scenario (in this respect Superluminova is always inferior to gas tubes filled with self-glowing tritium), while staying smart and cool.
+The gold-plated model looks dressy and elegant, while the version in stainless steel (which I feel to be more versatile) is sporty thanks to a nice mix of polished steel, silver-toned dial, and black “oxidized” hands.
+Together with the applied hour markers, they sport the same finish, look contrast, and are easily readable in almost any lighting scenario (in this respect Superluminova is always inferior to gas tubes filled with self-glowing tritium), while staying smart and cool.

 Case & Strap

-With its size of 42 millimeters in diameter, the watch is a bit too massive by today’s standards, but, as you can see on the photo, it still doesn’t look as intimidatingly large as some other “medium-size” chronographs do.
+With its size of 42 millimeters in diameter, the watch is a bit too massive by today’s standards, but it still doesn’t look as intimidatingly large as some other “medium-sized” chronographs do.

 The lugs are relatively short and ergonomically shaped, while the chronograph push-pieces set at their usual places at 2 and 4 o’clock are easy to operate.
 Even the crown seems to be ideally sculpted for a modern man who often has fingers on, well, a thicker side.

 The convex sapphire crystal plays nicely with the polished bezel making the watch look even more refined.